-Humanitas is a program of interdisicplinary studies that include the social sciences, language arts and the visual and performing arts.
+Humanitas is a program of interdisicplinary studies that include the

 The word humanitas was created by Cicero.